 Chicago has Divvy.
 Milwaukee has Bublr.
-And now, McHenry County has Zagster.
+And McHenry County has #bikeMC.

 With a population of just above 300,000 spread out over 611 square miles, you might not expect to find bike sharing in McHenry County.
 However, the region is known for its outdoor beauty and is home to more than 45 miles of trails.
 Bike sharing makes it easier for residents and visitors to enjoy all of those great outdoors.

 McHenry County’s bike sharing system works similarly to systems in larger communities.
 Bikes are stored at docks and users pay for their use by downloading an app.
 In this case, it’s the Koloni app (Android | Apple).

 The app will pinpoint where available bikes are located.
 When you indicate you want to take a ride, you’ll get a number which you then match to the number on the bike.
 Once you select it, the lock opens automatically and you can remove the cable.

 While you’re out and about, you can make quick stops by connecting the cable to a bike rack and putting the bike on hold.
 When you’re done for the day, return the bike to any dock and tap “End Rental” in the app.

 What’s also easy is paying for the bikes.
 An annual membership is a measly $15 a year.